US, China hail ‘substantial progress’ made in tariff talks in Geneva

 Trade Representative Jamieson Greer, who also took part in the two days of closed-door talks with Chinese Vice Premier He Lifeng, said that the differences between the sides were “not so large as maybe thought”.

-He also lauded what he called “important progress” in the trade talks with the US.
+He Lifeng also lauded what he called “important progress” in the trade talks with the US.

 Speaking to reporters in Geneva, he said the atmosphere of the talks with Bessent and Greer had been candid, in-depth, and substantive, echoing similar language from the US delegation.